fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6c.md

 The redux-thunk-library is a so-called <i>redux-middleware</i>, which must be initialized along with the initialization of the store.
-At the same time we will extract the definition of the store into its own file <i>src/store.js</i>:
+While we're here, let's will extract the definition of the store into its own file <i>src/store.js</i>:

 ```js
 import { createStore, combineReducers, applyMiddleware } from 'redux'